WESTFORD -- When Amy Spencer trotted out of the ring with her large horse, Moose, she held her head high.

 Amy took home first place for horse equitation, meaning she showed how well she could ride Moose.
 The two also placed seventh in "showmanship" and eighth in the championship round.

 Amy, entering her junior year at Maynard High School, has been developing her craft for the last eight years, and riding Moose for the last three.
 After leasing Moose from Farewell Farm in Littleton, she officially purchased him about a year ago.
-And soon after, Moose developed the problem in his eye.

 Amy's mother, Jeanne Spencer, said that was a tough thing for her daughter to handle.